 For hotels in Vegas with pools, you could do worse than MGM Grand—its Wet Republic is a 54,500-square-foot venue packed full of scantily clad bodies swaying to a deejay’s thumping music.
 With a wild atmosphere, ritzy drinks, dipping pools, daybeds, and party cabanas, Wet Republic provides your authentic Vegas pool party experience.

-Check Prices for MGM Grand Hotel and Casino in Las Vegas
+Check Prices for MGM Grand Las Vegas in Las Vegas

 The Pool at the Palazzo

 The Palazzo offers one of the better Las Vegas hotel pools—it’s cozier and more relaxed than the others, with plenty of lounge chairs and daybeds.
 Cabanas come with ceiling fans, DVD players, air conditioning, and refrigerators.
 While deejays spin, attentive servers bring you towels and fancy drinks, along with snacks by Wolfgang Puck.
 There’s an onsite retail shop in case you forget your SPF or sunnies.

 Check Prices for The Palazzo at The Venetian in Las Vegas